Totem pole: Meaning and purpose

-Totem poles can symbolize the characters and events in mythology, or convey the experiences of recent ancestors and living people.
+Totem poles can symbolize characters and events in mythology, or convey the experiences of recent ancestors and living people.
 Some of these characters may appear as stylistic representations of objects in nature, while others are more realistically carved.
 Pole carvings may include animals, fish, plants, insects, and humans, or they may represent supernatural beings such as the Thunderbird.
 Some symbolize beings that can transform themselves into another form, appearing as combinations of animals or part-animal/part-human forms.
 Consistent use of a specific character over time, with some slight variations in carving style, helped develop similarities among these shared symbols that allowed people to recognize one from another.
 For example, the raven is symbolized by a long, straight beak, while the eagle's beak is curved, and a beaver is depicted with two large front teeth, a piece of wood held in his front paws, and a paddle-shaped tail.

 The meanings of the designs on totem poles are as varied as the cultures that make them.
 Some poles celebrate cultural beliefs that may recount familiar legends, clan lineages, or notable events, while others are mostly artistic.
 Animals and other characters carved on the pole are typically used as symbols to represent characters or events in a story; however, some may reference the moiety of the pole's owner, or simply fill up empty space on the pole.
+Depictions of thrusting tongues and linked tongues may symbolize socio-political power.

 The carved figures interlock one above the other to create the overall design, which may rise to a height of 60 ft or more.
 Smaller carvings may be positioned in vacant spaces, or they may be tucked inside the ears or hang out of the mouths of the pole's larger figures.